-Anti-windfarm campaigners in Scotland state the World Wildlife Fund of Scotland was selective of the official data related to research done on certain renewable energy sources.
-The accusations come as opponents of renewables accuse environmentalists of twisting the facts about recent energy production from wind and solar farms.
+Anti-windfarm campaigners in Scotland accuse the World Wildlife Fund of Scotland of being selective of the official data related to research done on certain renewable energy sources.
+The accusations of cherry picking data come as opponents of renewables accuse environmentalists of twisting the facts about recent energy production from wind and solar farms.
 According to The Press and Journal:

 The critics pointed out that on a specific day highlighted as exemplary for green energy – May 15 – electricity customers were actually being billed £750,000 to compensate windfarm companies.